 Ursula K. Le Guin

 Ursula K Le Guin was born in 1929 in Berkeley, California to an artistically and intellectually vibrant home.
 She struggled initially to be published in the mainstream fiction world, but her first three novels, Rocannon's World, Planet of Exile and City of Illusions, put her on the sci-fi map.
 In 2008, 40 years later, Le Guin made literary news with Lavinia, a metatextual examination of a minor character from Virgil's Aeneid.
-Le Guin is also widely known for her globally popular Earthsea fantasy series.
-She has written essays on fantasy fiction and feminist issues as well, and was awarded the Living Legend Medal by the Library of Congress, among a plethora of career honors.
+Le Guin was also widely known for her globally popular Earthsea fantasy series.
+She wrote essays on fantasy fiction and feminist issues as well, and was awarded the Living Legend Medal by the Library of Congress, among a plethora of career honors.
 Le Guin died at her home in Portland, Oregon, on January 22, 2018, at age 88.

 Background and Early Life

 Acclaimed writer Ursula K. Le Guin was born Ursula Kroeber on October 21, 1929, in Berkeley, California, the youngest child and only girl among four siblings.
-Her mother Theodora was a writer as well who chronicled the life of the last Yahi tribe member Ishi while her father Alfred was a celebrated anthropologist.
+Her mother, Theodora, was a writer who chronicled the life of the last Yahi tribe member, Ishi, while her father, Alfred, was a celebrated anthropologist.
 Le Guin was raised in a household in which the exploration of art, ideas and cultures was encouraged, with members of the Native-American community becoming well known to the family.

 A lover of mythology, Le Guin went on to attend Radcliffe College, and later graduated with an MA from Columbia University.
 She wed historian and fellow Fulbright scholar Charles Le Guin in December 1953 some months after the two met on a maritime voyage to France.